Gender Needs in Addiction Treatment

-Although rates of addiction tend to generally be higher for men than women, there are a number of other statistics that illustrate the differences in men’s and women’s treatment needs when in recovery from alcohol and drug addiction.
+Although rates of addiction tend to be higher for men than women, there are a number of other statistics that illustrate the differences in men’s and women’s treatment needs when in recovery from alcohol and drug addiction.
 For instance, women who suffer from major depression are seven times more likely to also suffer from alcoholism than women who do not suffer from major depression.
-In fact, symptoms of depression, anxiety, eating disorders, and even borderline personality disorder tend to be significantly common among women also suffering from substance abuse disorders than those who aren’t, which reflects the high instance of comorbidity—suffering from one disorder such as addiction as well as another co-occurring affliction—among women in treatment.
+In fact, symptoms of depression, anxiety, eating disorders and borderline personality disorder tend to be significantly common among women suffering from substance abuse disorders.

-However, research also tends to show that women tend to experience shorter periods of active addiction before seeking treatment, but are also prone to higher rates of relapse and repeat rehabilitation.
+Research also tends to show, however, that women tend to experience shorter periods of active addiction before seeking treatment.
+They are also prone to higher rates of relapse and repeat rehabilitation.
 On the other hand, men suffer from alcohol and drug dependency at higher rates and tend to be more reluctant to seek treatment.
-Being between two and three times more likely to abuse a chemical substance than women, men also tend to more frequently be users of more than one drug at the same time, or poly-drug users.
+Men are two to three times more likely to abuse a chemical substance than women.
+Men, more so than women, also tend to be poly-drug users, meaning they use multiple substances at the same time.

 Many women who suffer at the hands of a substance abuse disorder have also been diagnosed with an additional mental health concern.
-For this reason, it is essential that women are placed in recovery programs that focus on dual diagnosis treatment and the interaction between substance abuse and mental health. it is crucial that both disorders are treated simultaneously, improving the likelihood of long-term success in recovery.
+For this reason, it is essential that women are placed in recovery programs that focus on dual diagnosis treatment.
+It is crucial that both substance abuse and mental health disorders are treated simultaneously, improving the likelihood of long-term success in recovery.
 According to the National Institute on Drug Abuse, women are more likely to suffer from mental health conditions like anxiety, depression, eating disorders and post-traumatic stress disorder.
-Because women tend to be more vulnerable to sexual abuse, domestic violence and numerous other forms of trauma, the most effective therapeutic group sessions discuss gender-specific issues and related topics openly and in-depth.
+Because women tend to be more vulnerable to sexual abuse, domestic violence and numerous other forms of trauma, the most effective therapeutic group sessions offer women the opportunity to discuss these topics openly.

-Some of the female-specific topics that we cover in our intensive therapeutic group sessions include:
+Female-specific topics we cover in our therapeutic group sessions include:

 - The grief that goes hand-in-hand with the loss of a child or a romantic partner